Millennia's "Worship House" Story

-Presently, we are looking for the next house that will provide a stepping stone for women caught in sex trafficking, who then will be ready to step into the more independent living of our Millennia Village.
+Presently, we are looking for the next house that will provide a stepping stone for women, who then will be ready to step into more independent living.

 It is a new day.
 Yet, where ever we are, we are Millennia."

 —Isaiah 58:11 (NIV)

 Millennia Ministries is a registered 501.C3 NonProfit Organization, Tax ID #20-2776486

 Mill Creek, Washington 98082

 Thank you so much for the opportunity to promote what faith and sobriety has done for me.

 And thank you for allowing me into your lives and allowing me the emergency bed.
 God knows I was an emergency.

 Thank you for holding onto me so tight and teaching me what grace means.

 I would like to thank Millennia Ministries for coming into my life in 2017.
 I became homeless with my two year old son and was pregnant at the time.
 I reached out to Leilani Miller who got me into hotels and brought me into her own home.